kaidez/kaidez.com/_drafts/2013-10-24-wordpress-require.md

 This is where the problems started...

 As an example, I have a RequireJS module that processes form submissions using `jQuery.ajax()`.
-To get it working on my site,I would need to do the following:
+To get it working on my site, I first need to call RequireJS on my page and pass a set of configurations to it.
+Next, I need to write out the modules and their dependencies.

-Refer to RequireJS and its configurations...
+So, first reference RequireJS on my page and pass some configs to it:
 {% prism markup %}
 <script data-main="scripts/main" src="scripts/require.js"></script>
 {% endprism %}

-The info in the `src` attribute refers to the core RequireJS code while the info in the `data-main` attribute refers to a file calles `main.js` and contains the configs.
+The info in the `src` attribute refers to the core RequireJS code while the info in the `data-main` attribute refers to a file called `main.js` and contains the configs.
 The `.js` is not included here because RequireJS always assume that the info in this attribute is a JavaScript file.
 Both of these files are in a directory called `scripts`.

+If you have a small unit of code, you could put it in `main.js` along with all its dependency mappings.
+But if you have more than one unit (the more common scenario), you should create separate modules for each that cont, placing the configs in `main.js` and the code